ayoolaolafenwa/PixelLib/README.md

 ```
 **show_boxes** is set to false, objects in the image are segmented with no bounding boxes.
 ![alt_output2](instance_mask/result2.jpg)

+The Mask R_CNN model is trained on Coco dataset with 80 common object categories.
+The model can perform instance segmentation on these object categories. check this [text file](https://github.com/ayoolaolafenwa/PixelLib/blob/master/coco_object_categories.txt) to see a list of the 80 object categories.

 # sample3.jpg
 ![alt_output2](Images/sample3.jpg)